Jérémy Ménez: Roma

 After featuring in Monaco's first three league matches of the season, it was reported on 27 August 2008 that Ménez had signed a four-year contract with Italian club Roma.
 The transfer fee was priced at €10.5 million with Monaco set to receive another €1.5 million in incentives.
 Ménez was announced as the replacement for departed wingers Mancini and Ludovic Giuly and selected the number 24 shirt, the former number of club legend Marco Delvecchio.
 He made his debut for the club on 31 August in the team's Serie A match against Napoli, appearing as a substitute in the 63rd minute.
 Ménez made his UEFA Champions League debut in the team's group stage match against Bordeaux, playing 51 minutes in a 3–1 victory.
 On 6 December, he scored his first goal for the club in a 1–0 victory over Chievo.
 For the majority of the campaign, however, Ménez struggled for consistent playing time, rarely lasting an entire match and often starting on the bench for consecutive matches under Luciano Spalletti.
 On 24 May 2009, he appeared as a substitute in the 75th minute against AC Milan.
 After five minutes on the field, Ménez scored a goal to put Roma up 2–1; the capital club went on to win the match 3–2.
 The following week, he started the match and scored a goal in a 3–2 win over Torino.
-He was later substituted out in the 59th minute.

 For the 2009–10 season, Ménez switched to the unusual number 94 shirt.
-He scored against Milan his first goal on 18 October 2009.
+He scored his first goal against Milan on 18 October 2009.
 On 6 January 2010, he drew the ire of new manager Claudio Ranieri and several teammates, who criticised him for his substitute appearance against Cagliari in which he gave a somewhat lackadaisical effort.
 Following the criticism, Ménez stated, "I touched the lowest point of my career in that game away to Cagliari," and, "My teammates were right to criticise me."
 On 11 January, Ménez issued an apology to coach Ranieri and his teammates and brushed off rumours of him issuing a transfer request by declaring himself fully committed to the team.
 On 30 January, midfielder Simone Perrotta stated that Ménez simply needed a confidence boost.
 After appearing as a substitute for four consecutive matches after the Cagliari match, Ménez made his first start since December 2009 in a league match against Catania on 21 February.
 He capped the return by assisting on the game-winning goal scored by Mirko Vučinić.
 Ménez finished the campaign by starting eight of the final ten league matches as Roma finished the season in second place and qualified for the UEFA Champions League.